You know that expression: “Whatever your renovation budget … double it?”

 And people designed homes differently.
 The kitchen, for example, was sequestered off as servant’s quarters.
 It was an afterthought, crammed into the back of the house.

-There’s no point in executing a project halfway, Will and I decided.
+There’s no point in executing a project halfway, we decided.
 If we keep the same footprint and layout, this unit will remain mediocre.
 But if we radically re-imagine the space, we can convert this ugly old afterthought into a beautiful arena.

 Throughout the past year, we’ve envisioned ways to modernize the flow of the space while respecting the 1912 heritage and charm.
 (By the way, if you’re interested in design principles, I highly recommend the book A Pattern Language.
 It’s brilliant, perceptive and timeless.)